 There are over 13 million Americans living with a brain disease or disorder.
 To find treatments and cures, researchers must study the human brain.
 The Michigan Brain Bank provides individuals and families an opportunity to contribute to this research effort.

 Donated brains are collected and stored by the Michigan Brain Bank to help scientists around the world advance the understanding of brain diseases and disorders.
 You can make a difference and help future generations by generously donating your brain to the Michigan Brain Bank.

 There are no costs to donors or their families for autopsy and donation when participants meet our eligibility requirements.

 Brain autopsy, or examining the brain after death, has many benefits.
 For families, learning the precise cause of the patient’s illness may be a tremendous relief and help ease uncertainty and doubt.
 It gives relatives accurate information about the cause of symptoms and confirms or modifies the diagnosis made during life.
 Autopsy provides relatives with accurate information about their family’s medical history needed for their care and for future generations.

 Opportunity to contribute to the understanding of disease mechanisms and ongoing research

-Results of a brain autopsy is becoming increasingly important as we learn more about Alzheimer’s disease, Parkinson disease, Multiple Systems Atrophy, other neurodegenerative and psychiatric disorders.
+Brain autopsy results are becoming increasingly important as we learn more about Alzheimer’s disease, Parkinson’s disease, Multiple Systems Atrophy, and other neurodegenerative and psychiatric disorders.
 It is likely in the future to affect treatment recommendations for family members.
 Additionally, when an autopsy is done, brain tissue is stored and may be available for additional studies even many years later.

 Be sure to register in advance